jasonrandrews/arm-software-developers/content/en/successkits/_index.md

 Fast Models are accurate, flexible programmer's view models of Arm IP, allowing you to develop software such as drivers, firmware, OS and applications prior to silicon availability.
 Arm provides a selection of pre-built systems (Fixed Virtual Platforms (FVP)), as well as tooling (System Canvas) to enable you to build your own virtual platform, enabling software development prior to hardware availability.

-The SSK license provides run-time licenses for Fast Models, enabling users with such a license to use the FVP or your own platform.
-The HSK license provides this capability as well as the ability to design and build your own platform.
+The **SSK** license provides run-time licenses for Fast Models, enabling users with such a license to use the FVP or your own platform.
+The **HSK** license provides this capability as well as the ability to design and build your own platform.

 ## Hardware development tools {#HDT}

-In addition to all the above SSK components, the HSK provides additional tooling for IP configuration and debug
+In addition to all the above, the HSK provides tooling for IP configuration and debug.

 ### Socrates